Key takeaways

 Let's say your company signs a contract with a software vendor to build a custom CRM for ₹10,00,000 with a 3-month timeline.
 You should:

 - Use a supplemental agreement when you decide to add a new module for customer analytics.
-This wasn’t in the original plan
+This wasn't in the original plan.
+You create a supplemental agreement that refers to the original CRM contract, adds a new deliverable, introduces new payment terms for the added scope, and specifies a fresh deadline for this module.

 Why Use a Supplemental Agreement?